-This document is the Submission Version of a Plan setting out the detail of a new Garden Community proposed for land crossing the Tendring and Colchester border.
-It has been prepared by Tendring District Council and Colchester City Council, in partnership with Essex County Council ('the Councils'), following consultation on a first draft of the Plan which took place between March - April 2022.
+Welcome to the Tendring Colchester Borders Garden Community Development Plan Document ("the Plan").
+This document sets out the detail of a new Garden Community proposed for land crossing the Tendring and Colchester border.
+It has been prepared by Tendring District Council and Colchester City Council, in partnership with Essex County Council ('the Councils'), and forms part of the Tendring District and Colchester City Local Plans.